iBeta Level 3 Dataset

 Custom-manufactured resin masks designed to replicate specific individuals’ facial features with high geometric precision.
 Rigid structure with fine detail — a different challenge profile from rubber masks.
 5+ unique mask identities with dual-recording (real face + mask)

-Use Cases and Applications
+Use cases and applications

-iBeta Level 3 Certification Compliance
+iBeta Level 3 Certification Compliance:

-- Pre-certification testing to assess system performance before submission
+• Allows pre-certification testing to assess system performance before submission

-In-house Liveness Detection Models
+Inhouse Liveness Detection Models:

 Learn the iBeta 3 context